 \begin{def.} Let $X$ be a topological space, $R$ a commutative ring with identity, and $q$ a non-negative integer.
 We define $S_q(X;R)$ as the free $R$-module generated by all continuous maps $\sigma : \Delta_q \rightarrow X$.
 For convenience, we usually define $S_q(X;R) = 0$ for $q < 0$. \end{def.}

-The singular simplexes give us a way to express geometric simplexes in arbitrary topological spaces.
-In Euclidean spaces, one can explore the faces as boundaries of geometric simplexes by using convex analysis, while it is not applicable in general spaces.
-In algebraic topology, we use the following boundary maps to read the boundary data of singular simplexes.
+The singular simplices give us a way to express geometric simplices in arbitrary topological spaces.
+In Euclidean spaces, one can explore the faces as boundaries of geometric simplices by using convex analysis, while it is not applicable in general spaces.
+In algebraic topology, we use the following boundary maps to read the boundary data of singular simplices.

 \begin{def.} Let $X$ be a topological space, $R$ a commutative ring with identity, and $q \in \bbN$ a positive integer.
 The $\textbf{q}$\textbf{-boundary map} is the function $\partial_q : S_q(X;R) \rightarrow S_{q-1}(X;R)$ that extends by the mapping